ggrensteiner/podcast-sponsor-block/docs/usage.md

 support basic auth, there is an option you can enable to allow the auth key to be specified as a query parameter.
 Please see [configuration.md](configuration.md) for more info.

+## Filtering Young Episodes
+By default, podcast-sponsor-block will include all episodes in the generated RSS feed.
+However, you can configure a threshold to filter out episodes that are too young by setting the `PODCAST_YOUNG_EPISODE_THRESHOLD_HOURS` environment variable.
+Episodes published less than this number of hours ago will be excluded from the RSS feed.
+This is useful for avoiding episodes that are too new to be processed by SponsorBlock.

 **Where do I find the ID of a YouTube playlist?**

 You can find the ID of a YouTube playlist by navigating to the playlist in your browser.
 The playlist ID is the